-not-to’s Keeping to our “Ask The Expert” and building on our past posts, our latest post comes from VL’s many years of experience working with clients.
-From this, we present you with our top collection of “how not to integrate.”
+not to integrate Keeping to our “Ask The Expert” and building on our past posts, our latest post comes from VL’s many years of experience working with clients.
+We dive deep into a top collection of “how not to integrate.”
 Let’s identify the most common data integration mistakes and how to avoid these pitfalls on your journey to being smart-busy through integration.

 “Garbage In, Garbage Out”- The Most Annoying Advice Ever

 Let’s start with a scene that’s likely all too familiar: A friend, peer, or partner asks for your advice.
 One can only assume they have come to you specifically because they respect your expertise in the subject matter.
 You weigh in on their question or problem with the full weight of your expert knowledge base behind it, and you part ways.

 Yet, things still go wrong with your friend.
 You discover they didn’t take your expert advice but instead chose to ignore it and solve their problem their own way.
 They didn’t have the expertise to put into the system to solve their problem, so they got out of it exactly what they put in: nada, or garbage in, garbage out.
 And worse yet, they hold you accountable for the failure of the situation.

 Generally, when you seek out the opinion of an expert or specialist, you are looking for their professional, well-informed opinion on the matter for you to base your own good judgment on.
 But there are always those that ‘know better’ than you do, and insist on doing it their way (and then still blaming you, the expert, when things go wrong).

 So, in the spirit of this phenomenon, we have put together a list of VL’s top 8 ways on how (not) to integrate.